mitogen-hq/mitogen/docs/index.rst

 Support is included for starting subprocesses with a modified environment, that cause their attempt to use SSH to be redirected back into the host program.
-In this way tools like `rsync`, `sftp`, and `scp` can efficiently reuse the host program's existing connection to the remote machine, including any firewall/user account hopping in use, with no additional configuration.
+In this way tools like `rsync`, `git`, `sftp`, and `scp` can efficiently reuse the host program's existing connection to the remote machine, including any firewall/user account hopping in use, with no additional configuration.

 Scenarios that were not previously possible with these tools are enabled, such